gmcmacran/TypeOneTypeTwoSim/type II/README.md

 For a distribution, the likelihood ratio test works well if

--   Type II error rates decrease quickly.
+-   Type II error rates are near zero for large effect sizes.
 -   When exact tests are implemented in R, type II error rates are similar to the exact test.

 To check the above, one graph is shown per test.
+When the effect size is near 0, type II error rates are near 100%.
+As effect sizes grow, type II error rates decrease.
+All tests achieve near 0% type II for large effect sizes.

 ## Gaussian